 I love it.

 The Village Grind is located in a budding, new neighborhood in Greenville – the West Village.
-Home to art galleries, an amazing locally-sourced restaurant, a growler haus, a delicious brunch spot (called Golden Brown and Delicious no less), and a bunch of empty store fronts just waiting for the next business owner to take it over.
+Home to art galleries, an amazing locally-sourced restaurant, a growler haus, an artisan ice-cream shop (that uses liquid nitrogen to freeze your ice cream when you order it), and a bunch of empty store fronts just waiting for the next business owner to take it over.

 The prices at the Village Grind aren’t cheap.
 My 16oz latte cost $4.59 (tax included).
 But it was delicious and came in an actual cup (something I always love).
 Give me good coffee in a beautiful setting and I’m happy.

 And while the seating is a bit limited, the Wi-Fi is free.
 (And for someone who works from home, this is crucial.)